core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type enumeration MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual value.
 Enumeration values are either explicitly assigned using the YANG statement 'value' or automatically assigned based on the algorithm defined in {{RFC7950}} section 9.6.4.2.

-The following example shows the encoding of an 'oper-status' leaf instance set to 'testing'.
+The following example shows the encoding of an 'oper-status' leaf schema node instance set to 'testing'.

 Definition example from {{RFC7317}}: